THE PSYCHOLOGICAL IMPACTS OF SBS

 Being a parent for any child with a chronic illness is very stressful.
 Many studies have shown that parents of children with chronic illness are likely to report much higher levels of anxiety and depression and these experiences can last for several years if they are not treated.

 In the new born period all parents have to adjust to the reality of having someone who is totally dependent upon them.
 In this early period being close to your baby, breast feeding and lots of touch and eye contact all promote strong bonds that should hopefully last a lifetime.
-If your baby is chronically ill and is sometimes in hospital this can interrupt parents’ abilities to bond with their baby.
+If your baby is chronically ill and is sometimes in hospital for long periods of time, this can interrupt parents’ abilities to bond with their baby.
 You may not be able to feed your baby the way you wanted, your opportunities to touch and hold your baby may be far fewer and you may worry that your baby could die.
 Babies with short bowel can have significant problems feeding and this can lead to parents feeling frustrated and sometimes even rejected.

 However there are some things that parents can do to try and increase bonding.
 Try to be involved in caring for your baby as much as possible.
 Doctors and Nurses will be very happy to support you in doing this.
 They know how important the early bond with your baby is; in fact it is critically important.
 They will encourage you to hold and touch your baby as much as possible.
 While it is unlikely that you will be able to feed your baby in the usual way, they will encourage you to be involved in feeding preparations and to make eye contact and speaking gently to your baby while you are preparing and managing the feed as though you were feeding them yourself.